[ Printer Friendly Version ] [ Report Abuse ]

 That escalated quickly.

 "Ack!"
-I dropped to the floor, barely missing the spell that blossomed from Vespertine's wand like a blinding starburst.
-Shock turned my eyes wide — then, anger was balling my hands into fists.
+I dropped to the floor, barely missing the spell that had blossomed from Vespertine's wand like a blinding starburst.
+My heart was thudding furiously in my chest as I slowly registered what had just happened.
+Shock turned my eyes wide.
+Then anger was balling my hands into fists.
 "ARE YOU FUCKING CRAZY?!
-Fuck! — argh! — "
+Fuck! argh! "

-And then I was clambering to a stand and Vespertine was whipping around and we were both diving at it.
-On instinct, I seized Vespertine by her robe tails and yanked her to the ground, attempting to hop over her flailing form, but she lunged at my ankle and promptly took me down with her.
-Then we were actually, physically brawling.
-Vespertine fought dirty — there was hair-pulling and scratching and biting.
-Before I knew it, I, Agatha Bennett — miss goody goody two shoes, blind follower of any and all authority figures, the girl who never once broke a rule — was in an all out cat fight with my Headmistress.
+And then I was charging after it and so was Vespertine, both of our arms extended in unthinking panic as we dove for the ground.
+By sheer instinct, I seized Vespertine by her robe tails and yanked her backwards, attempting to hop over her flailing form, but she lunged at my ankle and promptly took me down with her.
+We tumbled down to the carpet, and then we were actually, physically brawling.
+Vespertine fought dirty there was hair-pulling and scratching and biting.
+Before I knew it, I was in an all out cat fight with one of the most powerful women in the wizarding world.

 "FUCK!
 LET GO OF MY HAIR WOMAN!"